pablovelezvidal/fe-pablo-test/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `npm run server`

+Runs the server that provide the array of numbers for the app to work.<br />
+Open [http://localhost:3333/numbers](http://localhost:3333/numbers) to view it in the browser.

 ### `npm test`